How to Set Parental Controls on a Shared Phone (India Guide 2026)

 Step 4: Toggle Study Mode Before Handing Over

 When your child asks for the phone, open ParentalEdge and tap Study Mode.
+This is an on-demand toggle — you activate it only when needed, not on a schedule.
 Enter your PIN.
 Select which apps your child can use — Google Classroom, Duolingo, Khan Academy, Vedantu, whatever they need.

 Now hand over the phone.
 Only the apps you selected will work.
 Everything else — YouTube, Instagram, games, social media — is blocked.